larryc1200/dkube-examples/clinical_reg/README.md

 # Clinical Regression Example

- This example takes clinical data, RNA data, and images as inputs and uses regression to train a model that will predict how long the person is expected take to recover.
+ This example takes clinical data, RNA data, and images as inputs and uses regression to train a model that will predict how long the person is expected to take to recover.
 The training flow is:

  - Preprocess the clinical data and images
  - Split the training data into training, validation, and test datasets